Monitoring your checking account is a crucial activity that many account holders don’t do frequently enough.

 5. Link Your Account to a Budgeting App

-Many budgeting apps allow you to link your bank accounts, giving you a bird’s eye’s view of all of your accounts, even if they sit with different banks.
+A lot of budgeting apps allow you to link your bank accounts, giving you a bird’s eye view of all of your accounts, even if they’re at different financial institutions.

-The best budgeting apps can do this automatically by logging in on your behalf (with your credentials and consent, of course).
+The best budgeting apps can do this automatically by logging in on your behalf with your consent.

 Should You Monitor Your Checking Account?

-Regularly monitoring your account is very important.
-Doing this can help you gain more insight into your regular spending habit and better manage your money.
+Regularly monitoring your account is an important personal finance move that gives you insight into your regular spending habits and helps you manage your money.

-Make sure you report any such transactions promptly to your bank.
-As it is a problem that affects so many Americans, all banks have steps in place to react to it quickly.
-It’s worth keeping the bank’s phone number handy so that you can get in touch right away should this happen.
+Make sure you report any sketchy transactions promptly to your bank.
+All banks have steps in place to react to fraudulent claims quickly.

 Using automatic alerts and reminders can also help keep you in the driver’s seat.